-Our technique is L-shaped osteotomy, or two-site osteotomy and rotation method.
-This procedure involves two incisions: one is intra-oral for zygomatic body and the other is located in front of the ear behind sideburn for zygomatic arch.
+Our technique is an L-shaped osteotomy or two-site osteotomy and rotation method.
+This procedure involves two-incision scars.
+One is intra-oral for the zygomatic body, and the other is located in front of the ear behind the sideburn for the zygomatic arch.
 The incision is small to minimize the scar.

-Frontal site osteotomy (anterior osteotomy) of zygoma, means that zygomatic body isn to be cut by a special saw into an L-shape.
-And the back-site osteotomy (posterior osteotomy) means that zygomatic arch is to be cut.
-The cheekbone must be rotated inwardly and fixed by mini-titanium plate and screws to prevent further bone movement.
-The surgeon creates smooth step of the bone.
+Frontal site osteotomy, the zygomatic body, is to be cut by a particular saw into an L-shape.
+And the back-site osteotomy (posterior osteotomy) means that the zygomatic arch is cut.
+The cheekbone must be rotated inwardly and fixed by a mini-titanium plate and screws to prevent further bone movement.
+The surgeon creates a smooth step of the bone.
 The intra-oral incision will be closed using absorbable suture.
-The outside incision will be closed with fine sutures.
+The external incision close with fine sutures.

 Picture 2.
 Zygomatic reduction procedure (cheekbone reduction)

 The cheekbone reduction procedure takes 1-2 hours under general anesthesia.
-Hospitalization will be required for 1- 2 nights.
+Hospitalization requires 1- 2 nights.

 Cheekbone reduction, like other facial reduction procedures, does involve common risks such as infection, bleeding, blood clot, bruising, swelling, injury to the surrounding tissue and nerves, or blood vessels and allergic reactions to anesthesia.
 Risks that are unique to this procedure include:

 - Decreased skin sensation over the surgical area